SiroxCW/Discord-TokenTool/README.md

 # Discord-Tokengrabber
 Short understandable Tokengrabber without to much features you dont need =)

-This simple Scripts are here to show you your Discord Tokens (not others).
+This simple Scripts are here to show you your Discord Tokens (not others).\n

 The `sirox_tokenshower.py` script only shows all locally stored tokens to you.